ShamylZakariya/Platformer/NOTES.md

 CURRENTLY:
     YAK SHAVING:
-        - Uniforms struct can be parameterized on the underlying data...but should it?
-Right now camera::Uniforms is essentially identical to sprite::Uniforms.
-Could make a Uniform<camera::UniformData> or something like that, will need trait constraints for btytemuck::Pod and Zeroable
         - Upgrade various cargo deps.
 Known API breakages using wgpu-rs 0.7, and saw a few more in other modules.
 So, upgrade them one-at-a-time.

 TODO: